WeberSynBioLab/optoConfig-96/docs/guide.md

      in a terminal.
 Alternatively, download the package from the [GitHub _Releases_ page](https://github.com/WeberSynBioLab/optoConfig-96/releases).
 The package is not yet on [PyPI](https://www.pypi.org).
     1. If you cloned the repository, you will first have to prepare the package by running `python setup.py build sdist` in a terminal, in the directory in which the optoConfig-96 `setup.py` is located.
     1. The package will be created at `dist/optoConfig96-x.x.x.tar.gz`, where `x.x.x` denotes the current version.
-1. Make sure you have Python 3.7 or Python 3.8 installed by running `python --version` in a terminal.
+1. Make sure you have Python 3.7 or later installed by running `python --version` in a terminal.
 1. We strongly recommend to use a Python virtual environment in order prevent compatibility clashes of dependencies.
 To create one, run `python -m venv optoconfig_venv`, then activate it:
     1. On Mac/Linux: `source optoconfig_venv/scripts/bin/activate`
     1. On Windows: `optoconfig_venv\Scripts\activate`
 1. Install the package in the previously activated virtual environment:

-    `pip install dist/optoConfig96-x.x.x.tar.gz`.
+    `python -m pip install dist/optoConfig96-x.x.x.tar.gz`.

     This will also download and install all necessary dependencies.
 1. In the activated virtual environment, run `python -m optoConfig96` to start the application.